dy/subscript/plan.md

   1. new String(abc)
     + shorter eval code
     + correlates with val for literals (any literal can be a wrapper)
+    + natural wrapper parser as well: new Number - parses string
     - dirty tree
     - uneasy manual eval
   2. '@abc'